PPSHOU/542-Group1/README.md

 │
 ├── project_code1.ipynb              # Notebook covering general analysis or initial exploration
 │
-├── project_code2_Q2.ipynb           # Notebook focused on Question 2  Identify patterns in the prompts developers use
+├── project_code2_Q2.ipynb           # Question 2:Identify patterns in the prompts developers use
 │
-├── project_code3_Q7 explore.ipynb   # Notebook for exploratory analysis related to Question 7 Predict the length of a conversation
+├── project_code3_Q7 explore.ipynb   # Analysis to Question 7:Predict the length of a conversation
 │
 ├── report.pdf                 # Final project report in PDF format
 │